MegaKG/RecursiveSearch/README.md

 # RecursiveSearch
-A recursive search engine backend
+An example of a recursive search engine backend.

+Works like DNS by checking own records, then quering upstream servers.

+ToDo:
+- Finish Searcher.py Backend
+- Testing & Debugging